abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter12.md

 The Buddha outlined the three outflows or āsavas, as sensual desire (*kāmāsava*), becoming (*bhavāsava*), and ignorance (*avijjāsava*—not knowing, not having true knowledge).
-Very soon after the Buddha’s passing, commentators added the outflow of views (*ditthāsava*) because it seemed fundamental as well.
+Very soon after the Buddha’s passing, commentators added the outflow of views (*diṭṭhāsava*) because it seemed fundamental as well.
 These are a source of suffering and also perpetuate the round of rebirth.